 The project seeks to empower people with lived experience to be able to claim their fundamental human rights and increase awareness on mental health issues among the general public.

 The project also facilitates change in access to mental health services by providing a toll-free national phone counselling service targeting young persons (15-35 years) with mental health issues and their potential caretakers, providing counselling over the phone.
-Project staff then assess the extent of the metal health issues and refer callers to appropriate services within their respective regions.
+Project staff then assess the extent of the mental health issues and refer callers to appropriate services within their respective regions.

 The toll free number 0800 21 21 21 can be accessed Monday to Friday from 8.30am to 5pm apart from public holidays.